Governance and Leadership

 Brian has extensive experience as a senior leader across non-profit developmental services and healthcare sectors, as well as in community services, and government.
 Having studied, lived, worked and volunteered in Waterloo Region for over 30 years, Brian appreciates the importance of non-profit services and supports in the lives of vulnerable individuals and their families in the local community.

 After completing his master’s degree at the University of Waterloo, Brian earned his CPA, CGA designation and achieved certification as a healthcare administrator through AdvantAge Ontario.
-Brian is an alumnus of the Leadership Waterloo Region program, and recently completed the Public Sector Executive Leadership Institute Program through the Smith School of Business at Queen’s University.
+Brian is an alumnus of the Leadership Waterloo Region program and the Public Sector Executive Leadership Institute Program through the Smith School of Business at Queen’s University.

 Brian acknowledges the dedication and compassion of Sunbeam’s staff and volunteers, and he is extremely grateful for the opportunity to lead the Sunbeam Community in its service to the individuals and families we support.